-By choosing the test set $\{(x=3, y=3), (x=4, y=3), (x=3, y=4)\}$, we can exercise the program such that all statements are executed at least once.
+By choosing the test set {(x=3, y=3), (x=4, y=3), (x=3, y=4)}, we can exercise the program such '''

 Branch Coverage

 In the branch coverage-based testing strategy, test cases are designed to make each branch condition to assume true and false values in turn.
 Branch testing is also known as edge testing as in this testing scheme, each edge of a program's control flow graph is traversed at least once.